Learn how to write a freelance writer bio that lands clients.

 She’s passionate about long-form content writing that makes Google happy and helps other bloggers who don’t have time to write blog articles for their business.
 Follow her on Twitter @Writerslife78 and visit her website, Writer’s Life for You.

-Depending on the publication or blog you’re writing for, you can add as little or as much personality as you want.
+Depending on the magazine, journal, blog, sites, or whatever you’re writing for, you can add as little or as much personality as you want.
 Just make sure to follow their guidelines and understand the messaging they want to express.

 6. Include a Link to Your Website

-If you are a freelance writer, your website is the place for potential clients and employers to learn more about you.
+When you embark on, your website is the place for potential clients and employers to learn more about you.
 It should have an overview of who you are as a freelancer and include samples of what types of writing services you provide.

 For this reason, I tell all people they really need to create a freelance writing website.
-So, your bio must contain links back to your website so people can find out more about you.
+So, writers’ bios must contain links back to their site so people can find out more about you and if you’re the right person for the job.

 Do not forget to include a link to your website in the text of your freelance writer bio!
 Also, don’t forget to add writer for hire or something similar, so people know that you’re actively looking for new freelance clients.